-If you wish to take out a William D Ford Direct Loan (Stafford or Plus), you will need to complete the following steps.
+You will need to complete a number of steps in order to obtain a Federal Direct Stafford Loan.
 Please be aware that the University will not automatically offer you a loan, regardless of the information you may have received from Federal Student Aid on completion of your FAFSA.

 Step 1.
 Complete the FAFSA

 You will need to complete a Free Application for Federal Student Aid (FAFSA), which can be completed online via the FAFSA website.

 The FAFSA has seven steps that asks you about your personal details (Social Security Number, driver’s license, etc), your financial information and your School plans.
 On completion, you will receive a 3 page Student Aid Report (SAR) sent to your e-mail address.

 Please ensure that you enter the school code G08908 for the University of Birmingham so that we will automatically receive a copy of your SAR.

 Please note, we do not send our financial aid offers based on this information alone, you must complete steps 2-7 below.

 Step 2.
 Check your Student Aid Report (SAR)